This post may contain affiliate links. Please read our disclosure policy.

 • Carefully slice the flank steak across to butterfly it open.

-• Place a sheet of plastic wrap on top of the steak and pound the meat evenly throughout until it is about 1/4 inch in thickness.
-Cut off the edges to square them up.
+• Place a sheet of plastic wrap on top of the steak and pound the meat evenly throughout until it is about 1/4 inch thick.
+Square up the edges.

 • Season with Dad's All Purpose Rub